lorenzo-asquini/Cloud-Computing-Architecture-Project/Part2b/scripts/README.md

 Even if at the end it says that the parsec server was not labeled, it should still be ok.

-## Run the tests on all interferences, for all workloads
+## Run the tests using different number of threads, for all workloads

 Move the file `run_all.sh` in the folder `cloud-comp-arch-project`.

 Run the script with `./run_all.sh`.
 If there is a permission denied error, run `chmod 744 run_all.sh` in order to set the permission to execute the script.

-It will run the tests for each parsec workload specified in the array `ALL_WORKLOADS`, for all the interferences specified in the array `ALL_INTERFERENCE_TYPES`, one time.
+It will run the tests for each parsec workload specified in the array `ALL_WORKLOADS`, for all the number of threads specified in the array `ALL_THREADS_AMOUNT`, one time.
 For each test, it will save the output in the folder `part2a_raw_outputs`.